Connecting a Force Sensor to a DAQ

 The Signal Conditioning Unit

 In the case where the force sensor excitation signal comes from a regulated supply on the signal conditioner circuit, an electrical isolator is necessary.
 This device isolates the force sensor from a direct connection to the power supply, protecting the sensor from fault currents.
 Isolation can be done by a magnetic isolator such as a transformer, or an optical isolator such as an optocoupler.

 This step is important when using a strain gauge transducer.
 The output signal from a strain gauge can be very small (in the order of millivolts, mV), and potentially “noisy”.
 The DAQ requires a clean, detectable input signal.
 The process of signal filtering removes this noise, or unwanted signals from the sensor output.

 Signal filtering is done using specially designed circuits such as active and passive filters.
-An alternative is to simply place a bypass capacitor between the positive terminal of the signal path and the ground terminal of the signal path.
+Alternatively, one can place a bypass capacitor between the positive terminal of the signal path and the ground terminal of the signal path.
 This capacitor serves as a low pass filter since it conducts high-frequency signals (such as AC noise) to ground.

 Filtering is always necessary at both the the amplifier input and output.

 The Signal Amplifier

 Generally, two methods exist to amplify the sensor output signal.

 1. Differential Amplifier

 With this method, the output terminals from the sensor become part of a voltage divider circuit.
 A differential amplifier then amplifies the voltage divider output.

 With this method, the sensing device (typically a strain gauge) is in an arm of a Wheatstone bridge.
 The output terminals of the bridge connect to an amplifier.
 The most commonly used amplifier in the industry is the Instrumentation amplifier.
 Its advantages over the differential amplifier include its high and stable gain value, very high input impedance, very low output impedance, and an extremely high common-mode rejection ratio.
 The low output impedance in turn presents a low input impedance signal source to the DAQ.
 This prevents changes in the input of the DAQ from altering the output from the amplifier.